treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 When you copy an object in Python, if that object **points to other objects**, you'll copy pointers to those other objects instead of copying the objects themselves.

-New Python programmers respond to this behavior by sprinkling `copy.deepcopy` into their code:
+New Python programmers respond to this behavior by sprinkling `copy.deepcopy` into their code.
+The `deepcopy` function attempts to recursively copy an object along with all objects it points to.

+Sometimes new Python programmers will use `deepcopy` to recursively copy data structures:

 ```python
 from copy import deepcopy